T

 Activities

-Entry to Juliet's House, Arena di Verona, guided tours.
+Entry to main attractions like Juliet's House, Arena di Verona, and perhaps a guided tour.

 Misc